 Countess Elizabeth (the children called her Lady Elizabeth) worked energetically at her studies, but the nuns had to limit her subjects and shorten her hours of study out of concern for her health which was frail.
 She loved music, played piano, harp and violin, and she gave some help to a class in German.
 She was very devout, attended daily Mass, became a Child of Mary, and wore the “Broad Blue” ribbon and medal, as the girls did.
 She took part in many of the school celebrations and activities.
 One of these was a set of tableaux depicting scenes from the life of Saint Elizabeth of Hungary.
 The Countess took the role of the Saint, with her beautiful long hair flowing loose (see photographs, E.B.
 1898).

 The Countess soon expressed a desire to enter the convent here.
-The novice Mistress, Mother Stanislaus, said she would love to have here in the Novitiate, but she told Elizabeth she would need to get stronger health-wise – perhaps she needed to wait another two years.
+The novice Mistress, Mother Stanislaus, said she would love to have her in the Novitiate, but told Elizabeth she would need to get stronger health-wise – perhaps she needed to wait another two years.
 Elizabeth did not want to wait that long.

-While she was away travelling, her younger brother died, and her uncle, the executor of her father’s will, wanted all the family together to settle their affairs.
+While she was away travelling, her younger brother died, and her uncle, the executor of her father’s Will, wanted all the family together to settle their affairs.
 Elizabeth did not want to go home to Germany.
 The Countess said she would agree to any arrangement the family made, but she did not want to return to Germany.
-However, yielding to Mother Gonzaga’s persuasion, she eventually agreed to go, but she would not leave till March and she would return in November.
+However, yielding to Mother Gonzaga’s persuasion, she eventually agreed to go, but she would not leave till March and would return in November.
 She wept saying that something was telling her that she would never see the nuns again.

 Shortly after caring for the boy, The Countess, who had already had a haemorrhage during the voyage, began to haemorrhage again, then pneumonia set in and she died.
-Her body was taken on to Marseilles and thence by rail to Cologne, to be laid in the family vault.
+Her body was taken on to Marseilles and then by rail to Cologne, to be laid in the family vault.
 According to a note from Miss Ryan, her chaperone, to the nuns, almost the last words of the Countess were “Reverend Mother shall have her chapel”.
-When the Countess’ will was read she had left more than £15,000 to Reverend Mother Gonzaga to be used as she wished.
+When the Countess’ Will was read she had left more than £15,000 to Reverend Mother Gonzaga to be used as she wished.

-The Metternich family were prompt in telling Mother Gonzaga that the will would be carried out as soon as possible and were always most generous and courteous towards her.
-In spite of their efforts the money did not come until November 1901 by which time the building of the Church had started again in September 1899 and stopped again in August 1900.
+The Metternich family were prompt in telling Mother Gonzaga that the Will would be carried out as soon as possible and were always most generous and courteous towards her.
+In spite of their efforts the money did not come until November 1901, by which time the building of the Church had started again in September 1899 and stopped again in August 1900.
 The Chapel was ultimately completed due to the foresight, spirit and generosity of the Countess.

 View and download more information below regarding the fascinating life of Countess Elizabeth Wolff Metternich and her generosity that resulted in the completion of The Chapel.